nkapashi/MDCLI/README.md

 ### Prerequisites

 You need **Python 3.6.3 or newer.**  Older versions will not work due to the use of f-strings.
 Prebuild binaries are also available.
-Still the better option is to run directly the python code or build to executable with cx_Freeze.
+Still, the better option is to run directly the python code or build to executable with cx_Freeze.

 ### Compiling